stonepros/stone/doc/radosgw/index.rst

 .. _object-gateway:

 =====================
- Ceph Object Gateway
+ Stone Object Gateway
 =====================

-:term:`Ceph Object Gateway` is an object storage interface built on top of ``librados`` to provide applications with a RESTful gateway to Ceph Storage Clusters. :term:`Ceph Object Storage` supports two interfaces:
+:term:`Stone Object Gateway` is an object storage interface built on top of ``librados`` to provide applications with a RESTful gateway to Stone Storage Clusters. :term:`Stone Object Storage` supports two interfaces:

 #. **S3-compatible:** Provides object storage functionality with an interface
    that is compatible with a large subset of the Amazon S3 RESTful API.